top of page

 WHAT WE FOCUS ON

 Sailing monohulls & catamarans, luxury yachts • Offshore ≥36 ft (ideal 40–60 ft, max 80 ft) • Routes greater than 300 nm • Anywhere around Australia, Yacht Deliveries from/to New Zealand, Indonesia, Malaysia, PNG, Philippines, Palau, Fiji, New Caledonia, French Polynesia, Thailand, Tonga, Solomons, Samoa, Vietnam, China.
-Anywhere else possible • Yachts typically 1995+ (earlier by exception after inspection) • No motor vessels.
+Other routes on request • Yachts typically 1995+ (earlier by exception after inspection) • No motor vessels.
 No Ferrocement.

 IMG_4713.jpeg